 Kakadu camping

-The commercial camping sites are run by the private accommodation providers in Kakadu, most of which I have already mentioned – places like Cooinda Lodge, Aurora Kakadu Lodge, and the Mary River Roadhouse.
+The commercial camping sites are run by private accommodation providers in Kakadu, most of which I have already mentioned – places like Cooinda Lodge, Aurora Kakadu Lodge, and the Mary River Roadhouse.
 They each have their own fee system that usually gives you access to the facilities like pools and restaurants.

 The managed camping sites in Kakadu are run by Parks Australia and have more facilities than its other spots – things like showers, toilets, picnic areas, and fire pits.
 There’ll usually be a campground manager on site to help as well.
 A managed site is a good way to stay in Kakadu if you don’t have a lot of camping gear and want to have a bit of comfort.